ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 CN=Users
 CN=Computers

-are not used for governance as these do not really count as OU more as containers, best practice is to move objects from these containers into a specific OU or move the container to a OU.
+are not used for governance.
+These are containers rather than organisational units.
+Best practice is to move objects from these containers into specific OUs.

 This ensures:

 Predictable Group Policy application